jessmitch42/notion-blog-example/README.md

 For more information, read our documentation for [setting up an integration](https://developers.notion.com/docs/create-a-notion-integration#step-3-save-the-database-id).

+4. For your Notion integration to access your database, you must give it explicit permission.
+To share a database with your integration:

+    1. Go to the database page in your workspace.
+    2. Click the •••on the top right corner of the page.
+    3. At the bottom of the pop-up, click Add connections.
+    4. Search for and select your integration in the Search for connections... menu.

+Your integration now has permission to edit the database.
+View the Notion [integration guide](https://developers.notion.com/docs/create-a-notion-integration#step-4-add-an-item-to-the-database) for additional information.

-4. Once you have your Notion API key and Notion database ID, create a `.env` file with:
+5. Once you have your Notion API key and Notion database ID, create a `.env` file with:

 ```
 NOTION_API_KEY=[key]